lks-ai/deeper/README.md

 - Make `Update` button reference the current node's contents and the revision request (so it revises what is already there if something exists)
 - JS based tree diff and maybe tregex?
 - Some form of simplified RAG without too much overhead (ModernBERT?)
+- ✅ Stop user from leaving page
+- On serialization of hierarchyEditor, make it use parent.id instead of null
+- Finish SQLite3 ORM in back-end with tree diff and entity filesystem indexing